BOARD OF DIRECTORS

 Yun Cheng

-Yun’s connection to The Children's Book Bank is both personal and professional.
-For many years, she and her children have volunteered at the Book Bank, and she has brought her students for monthly visits each year to share the wonder of reading.
-She has seen firsthand how books can spark curiosity and a sense of belonging in children.
-Her love for the organization stems from its mission to provide books to children who may not otherwise have access, and she believes in the life-changing impact of giving every child the opportunity to take home their very own book.
+Her love for the organization stems from its mission to provide books to children who may not otherwise have access.
+She believes deeply in the life-changing impact of giving every child the opportunity to take home their very own special book.

 Madhu Rupasinghe | LinkedIn